 Leafshave Razors: This is the most popular low-waste razor brand on the market.
 What’s nice is that the head pivots and is already angled, so you can hold at the normal angle like shaving with a conventional razor.
 You can also use one, two, or three blades depending on how close of a shave you want.
 A little more expensive but very nice!
 You can use code ORGANICALLYBECCA for a discount on your first order.

 You didn’t hear it from me!
 I asked my readers if they have any safety razor brands that they love and recommend too.
 Here are some options that were mentioned:

 To make your shaving experience even better, make sure you’re using a good, natural shaving cream or soap!
 Avoid anything that’s really oily as it will clog your razor and make it less effective.
 Here are a few that I like:

-…or any natural soap bar that lathers will usually do the trick, too!
+…or any natural soap bar or gel that lathers will usually do the trick, too!
 You can always pair that with a shaving brush to make it easier to apply.
 I have this Miusco Badger Hair Brush.